WPlusPlusMentorship/workshop/worksheet.md

 * Frustration - "I know I'm capable, so why can't I figure this out?"
 * Self-doubt - "I am having a high level of anxiety that I'm just not good enough"
 * Being forced to settle - "I have to accept conditions that really bother me.
-I am in this never-ending loop of trying accept, but then eventually not being able to accept it."
+I am in this never-ending loop of trying to accept, but then eventually not being able to accept it."
 * Lacking resources - "I’m willing to do the work but I don’t know how to approach this effectively"

 ### Reflection